-Castle Mountain dominants the view during the drive between Banff and Lake Louise.
+Castle Mountain dominates the view during the drive between Banff and Lake Louise.
 This prominent mountain cannot be missed, whether you’re driving the TransCanada Highway or Bow Valley Parkway.
 There is a trick to finding the classic place to photograph it.
 A short section of the Banff-Windermere Highway (93S) connects the TransCanada highway to Castle Junction.
 Park at the bridge that crosses the Bow River and walk down a short access trail and through the wildlife gate.
 While the view is great from anywhere, a series of small reflection ponds are found just upriver.

 - This location is at its best around sunset when the dramatic cliffs will be illuminated in warm light.

 - The reflection pools might seem small; however, using a wide-angle lens and keeping the camera extremely low to the ground will capture the entire scene.
 I’d most likely use the widest lens I have (for example, my 16-35 mm).

 Moraine Lake hands-down takes the title for best photo spots in Banff National Park and probably in the world.
 From the parking lot, it takes less than 10 minutes to hike the “Rockpile Trail” where the view reveals itself.
 The emerald-green waters stretch the length of the Valley of the 10 Peaks, which tend to catch alpenglow about 45 minutes before sunrise.
 While you’ll never have this location to yourself, unless you make the long trek in throughout the winter when the road is closed, it’s always worth dealing with the crowds.